Miss Universe Singapore

 2015 – Lisa Marie White

 As Miss Universe Singapore 2015, Lisa Marie White witnessed one of the most cringeworthy moments of television history, when the wrong girl was crowned Miss Universe.
-Moving on from her win, she’s currently pursuing modelling and acting, and hopes to move to Thailand or The Philippines to develop her acting career.
+Moving on from her win, she’s currently pursuing modelling and appeared in Pierre Cardin’s campaign, Start Everyday With a Miracle, in 2019.

 2014 – Rathi Menon